oakserver/oak/README.md

   The `Request` object which contains details about the request.

+- `.respond`

+  Determines if when middleware finishes processing, the application should send the `.response` to the client.
+If `true` the response will be sent, and if `false` the response will not be send.
+The default is `true` but certain methods, like `.upgrade()` and `.sendEvents()` will set this to `false`.

 - `.response`

   The `Response` object which will be used to form the response sent back to the requestor.

+- `.socket`

+  This will be `undefined` if the connection has not been upgraded to a web socket.
+If the connection has been upgraded, the `.socket` interface will be set.

 - `.state`